Energy Grid

 Sector-Specific Trends

-• Commercial Sector: Influenced by the digital economy and hybrid work models, commercial sector demand will see slow, steady growth, reaching 62 TWh by 2050.
+• Commercial Sector: Driven by the digital economy and hybrid work styles, commercial sector demand will expand gradually, reaching 62 TWh by 2050.

-• Industrial Sector: Significant growth due to developments in the EV supply chain, hydrogen production, and mineral extraction.
+• Industrial Sector: The industrial sector is experiencing significant growth as a result of advancements in the EV supply chain, hydrogen production, and mineral extraction.

-• Agricultural Sector: Increased demand primarily due to greenhouse expansion and artificial lighting.
+• Agricultural Sector: Demand increased mostly as a result of greenhouse expansion and artificial lighting.

 • Transportation Sector: Surge in demand driven by EV adoption and rail electrification.